 Experienced Management Teams

 The trend now is for U.S. expatriates to perform key managerial roles.
-This is because Philippines has insufficient supply of skilled and middle managers who can take on such important roles.
+This is because the Philippines has an insufficient supply of skilled and middle managers who can take on such important roles.

 Sales, Marketing and Promotion Skills